bemky/jsdoc-press/README.md

 # JSDoc Press

-- **Purpose:** A minimal, clean JSDoc HTML template to use via `opts.template`.
+**Purpose:** A minimal, clean JSDoc HTML template to use via `opts.template`.

 ## Setup

-- Add JSDoc and this template to your project:
+Add JSDoc and this template to your project:
   - `npm install --save-dev jsdoc`
-  - `npm install --save-dev jsdoc-template-boilerplate`
+  - `npm install --save-dev github:bemky/jsdoc-press`

-- In your `jsdoc.json`:
+In your `jsdoc.json`:
   ```json
   {
     "source": { "include": ["src"] },